Locally stationary spatio-temporal interpolation of Argo profiling float data: Acknowledgments

-Most of this work was carried out while MK was at the University of Chicago, Department of Statistics.
+This work was carried out while MK was at the University of Chicago, Department of Statistics and at the Statistical and Applied Mathematical Sciences Institute.
 This work was supported by the STATMOS Research Network (NSF awards 1106862, 1106974 and 1107046), the US Department of Energy grant no. DE-SC0002557 and the National Science Foundation Grant DMS-1638521 to the Statistical and Applied Mathematical Sciences Institute.
 This work was completed in part using computational resources provided by the University of Chicago Research Computing Center.

 Argo data were collected and made freely available by the International Argo Program and the national programs that contribute to it (\url{http://www.argo.ucsd.edu}, \url{http://argo.jcommops.org}).
 The Argo Program is part of the Global Ocean Observing System.